erdmenger/home/README.md

 # home
-This is the collection of my essential config files I'm using on all my Linux, Unix or Windows systems over the years.
+This is the collection of my essential config files I have been using on all my Linux, Unix or Windows systems over the years.

 ## .bashrc
 Configures my bash.